-As CFO/Controller, Ms. Robinson has been responsible for overall financial management of accounting operations for various clients including; financial reporting, revenue recognition, cost accounting, payroll and benefit implementation, cash management and forecasting, board participation, establishing and maintaining; banking, legal counsel and accounting firm relationships.
+As CFO/Controller, Ms. Robinson has been responsible for overall financial management of accounting operations for various clients including; financial reporting, revenue recognition, cost accounting, payroll and benefit implementation, cash management, forecasting and budgeting, board participation, establishing and maintaining; banking, legal counsel and accounting firm relationships.
 Ms. Robinson has spent the majority of her career focusing on commercialization of early-stage technology, life science, and service companies.
-Her clients are active in various business segments including, manufacturing, retail, aerospace, defense contracting, engineering, and IT.
+Her clients are active in various business segments including, manufacturing, retail, aerospace, defense contracting, engineering, pharma and IT.

 Professional Career Timeline:

-Joined Rankin McKenzie as partner in 2012, past notable clients include:
+Joined Rankin McKenzie as partner in 2012, past notable clients included;

-- Corporate Controller, at Aseptia Inc. prior to the sale of Wright Foods Inc. and Carolina Dairy Inc. preparing consolidated monthly financials, interfacing with Plant Controllers, managing year-end audit, assisted in upgrade and integration of SAP Business One, sourced workers compensation policy which resulted in $150k savings.
+- Aseptia Inc. (prior to the sale of subsidiaries; Wright Foods Inc. and Carolina Dairy Inc.), prepared consolidated monthly financials, interfacing with Plant Controllers, prepared and managed year-end audit, assisted in accounting system upgrade and integration of SAP Business One, sourced workers compensation policy which resulted in $150k savings.

-- Controller, at Polarean Inc. a medical device startup (hyperpolarized xenon or helium gas for use in MRI) who has since been acquired and is currently trading on London AIM.
-Functions included all financial accounting and reporting, HR admin, cash management and year- end review.
+- Polarean Inc., medical device startup (hyperpolarized xenon or helium gas for use in MRI) who has since been acquired and is currently trading on London AIM.
+Functions included all financial accounting and reporting QB desktop, HR admin, cash management and year- end audit preparation prior to acquisition.